thenewboston-blockchain/Bank/README.md

 Run:
 ```
-docker-compose up # add -d to detach from donsole
+docker-compose up # add -d to detach from console
 ```

 To run all tests in parallel: